Publications

 Soothing Investors: The Impact of Manager Communication on Mutual Fund Flows

-Presented at NBER Behavioral Finance, FIRS PhD Sessions (awarded Travel Grant)
+Presented at NBER Behavioral Finance, WFA, FIRS

 Abstract